Connectors

 Sheet1!A:Zor justA:Zfor the default sheet

-How it works: The platform uses the Google Sheets API v4 to read the spreadsheet data.
-The first row is treated as headers.
-All subsequent rows are converted to CSV and uploaded to the data warehouse.
+Planned behavior: The platform will use the Google Sheets API v4 to read spreadsheet data through OAuth.
+The first row is treated as headers, and subsequent rows are converted to CSV before loading into the warehouse.

 Microsoft (Excel / SharePoint)